vuchkov/payments-php-refactoring/README.md

 ## Objective

-Refactor the provided PHP code to improve readability, maintainability, and extendibility.
+Refactor the provided PHP code (`api.php`) to improve readability, maintainability, and extendibility.
 Additionally, write unit tests to ensure the functionality remains consistent and reliable.

 ## Code Refactoring Plan